royneary/painless-gnunet/tutorial_debian9.md

 ```
 $ cd ~/gnunet_installation/libmicrohttpd
 $ autoreconf -fi
+$ sudo apt install libgnutls28-dev
 $ ./configure --disable-doc --prefix=/opt/libmicrohttpd
-$ make -j4 # replace 4 with the number of available CPU cores
+$ make -j$(nproc || echo -n 1)
 $ sudo make install
 ```

 Now it's finally time to compile and install GNUnet.
 We have two options: installing a *production version* and installing a *development version*.
 If you want to start writing GNUnet applications or join the GNUnet development choose the development version (it will print more debug output and contains debug symbols that can be displayed with a debugger).
 Otherwise choose the production version.

-## Option 1: GNUnet for production
+## Option 1: GNUnet for production / usage
 ```
+$ cd ~/gnunet_installation/gnunet
 $ ./bootstrap
 $ export GNUNET_PREFIX=/usr
-$ ./configure --prefix=$GNUNET_PREFIX --disable-documentation --with-microhttpd=/opt/libmicrohttpd/lib
+$ ./configure --prefix=$GNUNET_PREFIX --disable-documentation --with-microhttpd=/opt/libmicrohttpd
 $ sudo addgroup gnunetdns
 $ sudo adduser --system --group --disabled-login --home /var/lib/gnunet gnunet
-$ make -j4 # replace 4 with the number of available CPU cores
+$ make -j$(nproc || echo -n 1)
 $ sudo make install
 ```

 ## Option 2: GNUnet for development
 ```
+$ cd ~/gnunet_installation/gnunet
 $ ./bootstrap
 $ export GNUNET_PREFIX=/usr
 $ export CFLAGS="-g -Wall -O0"
-$ ./configure --prefix=$GNUNET_PREFIX --disable-documentation --enable-logging=verbose --with-microhttpd=/opt/libmicrohttpd/lib
+$ ./configure --prefix=$GNUNET_PREFIX --disable-documentation --enable-logging=verbose --with-microhttpd=/opt/libmicrohttpd
-$ make -j4 # replace 4 with the number of available CPU cores
+$ make -j$(nproc || echo -n 1)
 $ sudo make install
 ```

-## Nasty step: Install GNUnet plugin for name resolution
+## Next: Install GNUnet plugin for name resolution
-So now it gets nasty.
+So now it gets a bit nasty.
 It's not so bad.
 All we have to do is copy a file and edit another one.
 The file we need to copy is GNUnet's plugin for the Name Service Switch (NSS) in unix systems.
 Different unixes expect it in different locations and GNUnet's build system does not try to guess.
 On Debian 9 we have to do

 ```
 $ sudo cp /usr/lib/gnunet/nss/libnss_gns.so.2 /lib/$(uname -m)-linux-gnu/